Intermittent time series forecasting: local vs global models: Probabilistic models for intermittent time series

+The architecture of the TiDE (Time-series Dense Encoder) model \citep{das2023longterm} combines deep learning embeddings and linear models.
+It utilizes a dense encoder-decoder structure built entirely from residual feed-forward blocks.
+The encoder maps historical data and covariates into a low-dimensional context vector, while the decoder projects this representation into a future horizon matrix.

+A distinctive feature of TiDE is its temporal decoder, which merges these representations with known future covariates (when available) to refine the forecast.
+Like the FNN and DLinear, TiDE is a multi-horizon architecture that directly outputs the distributional parameters for the next $h$ steps.
+By avoiding attention mechanisms, it scales linearly with the context and horizon length, offering significantly faster training and inference times than transformer-based models.

-\paragraph{DeepAR} Recurrent neural networks (RNNs) are competitive global models, particularly when LSTM cell units are used \citep{Hewamalage_Bergmeir_Bandara_2021, bandara2019sales}. \textit{DeepAR} \citep{salinas2020deepar} is a LSTM-based model, designed for probabilistic forecasting.
-To forecast intermittent time series, \citet{salinas2020deepar} couples this architecture with a negative binomial distribution head; we will instead consider different distribution heads.
+\paragraph*{DeepAR} Recurrent neural networks (RNNs) are competitive global models, particularly when LSTM cell units \citep{lstm1997} are used \citep{Hewamalage_Bergmeir_Bandara_2021, bandara2019sales}. \textit{DeepAR} \citep{salinas2020deepar} is a LSTM-based model, designed for probabilistic forecasting.
+To forecast intermittent time series, this architecture was originally coupled with a negative binomial distribution head; we evaluate it with all three heads described in Sec.~\ref{subsec:tweedie}.

-DeepAR adopts autoregressive sampling to forecast $h$-steps ahead.
-To do so, it draws a value from the predictive distribution for time $t+1$; it then appends the sampled value to the context window and treats it as an input to compute the predictive distribution for time $t+2$.
-It repeats this process up to time $t+h$; the final output is a sample path of a future trajectory.
-Autoregressive sampling with such a large model is, however, computationally demanding; the number of simulated trajectories should to be decided by considering also the computational cost.
+DeepAR adopts autoregressive sampling to forecast $h$ steps ahead.
+This strategy with such a large model is, however, computationally demanding; the number of simulated trajectories should be decided by considering also the computational cost.

-\paragraph{Transformers} The transformer \citep{vaswani_attention_17} consists of an encoder-decoder structure: the encoder processes the input sequence to generate hidden representations, while the decoder generates the output sequence based on these representations.
-Multi-head attention \citep{vaswani_attention_17} enables the model to capture dependencies across long distances in a sequence.
-We refer to this model as the \textit{vanilla transformer}, being it the standard formulation.

-The model predicts the parameters of the one-step-ahead predictive distribution and adopts autoregressive sampling for the following time steps.
-This applies also to the Informer and Autoformer discussed in the following.

-\paragraph{Informer} The multi-head self-attention component of the transformer is computationally expensive.
-The Informer \citep{haoyietal-informer-2021} speeds up the computations in forecasting by sparsifying the matrices of the self-attention.
-This decreases the the cost of passing the data from quadratic, vanilla transformer, to log-linear with respect to the context length.